Jahia/widen-asset-picker/doc/en/contentDefinition.md

 The properties of the mount point are a subset of the variables written in the file [mount-widen.cfg][mount.cfg].

+##wdenmix:mediaReference
+This mixin can be used by tiers modules to add a custom selector, named **Media Source**, to select the source of the media content to pick.
+The source could be Widen or jContent.
+When the source is selected, the user picks a media (**Media Content**) and store the value of the selected content in a property named `wden:mediaNode` (weakreference).

+![100]
+![101]

 \[[< back][README.md]\]

 <!--